|Monthly Mean and Monthly Median 2014-2018|

 The average monthly consumption per meter per day in 2018 was 368 litres which was 3.1% higher than the 2017 figure of 357 litres (see Headline table).
 In 2018, the average consumption per month varied from 352 litres per meter per day in August to 402 litres per day in June (see Table 1).
 Additionally, the highest decile accounted for 38% of total consumption and had an average consumption of 1,407 litres per meter per day in 2018 (see Figure 1 and Table 2).

 In contrast to average consumption, the median consumption per meter per day in 2018 of 255 litres was the same as in 2017 (see Headline table).
 The monthly median varied from 242 litres per meter per day in August to 279 litres per meter per day in June (see Table 1).
 Median consumption reflects typical levels of consumption more than average consumption as the median is less affected by meters with very high levels of water use due to leaks.

-Table 5A shows the average consumption per meter per day by month and by county.
-Cavan had the lowest average consumption in 2015 at 313 litres compared with Kerry and Tipperary which had the highest annual average of 430 litres.
-Cavan also had the lowest monthly average of 288 litres in March 2015 while Longford had the highest monthly average of 474 litres in June 2015.
-The corresponding medians and numbers of meters are given in Tables 5B and 5C.
+Table 3A shows the monthly average consumption per meter per day by county.
+Cavan had the lowest average consumption in 2018 at 308 litres compared with Roscommon which had the highest annual average of 421 litres.
+The corresponding medians are given in Table 3B.

-Table 6A shows the average consumption by Dublin postal district.
-Dublin 2 at 283 litres per meter per day had the lowest annual average daily consumption figures in 2015.
-Dublin 6 had the highest average daily consumption at 488 litres in 2015 although the monthly data for Dublin 6 show a gradual reduction in usage from 516 litres in January to 455 litres in December.
+Table 4A shows the average consumption by Dublin postal district.
+Dublin 5, at 292 litres per meter per day, had the lowest annual average daily consumption in 2018.
+Dublin 17 had the highest average daily consumption at 773 litres.